 Exeter City Council has imposed a 7% rent and service charge increase on council housing tenants – the maximum permitted.

-144 of the 300 paying subscribers we need have signed up to support our work from less than £2/week.
+152 of the 300 paying subscribers we need to cover our running costs and keep publishing have signed up to support our work so far.